antvis/G6/docs/manual/tutorial/layout.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*AXrdQIm3oCIAAAAAAAAAAABkARQnAQ' width=350 />
 <br />![image.png]

-> Transformation between different layouts, configurations are described in: [Layout Transformation](../middle/layout)。
+> Transformation between different layouts and configurations are described in: [Layout Transformation](../middle/layout)。

 **Tips:** <br />The layout algorithm will be executed in `graph.render()`.